oclaussen/chef-cookie-cutter/README.md

 - `lwrp_filename`

-Patches the Lightweight Resource and Provider classes to give access to the parameters resource or provider is built with.
-The three methods given above are class methods on created LWPR class and already available while the LWRP is built.
+Patches the Lightweight Resource and Provider classes to give access to the parameters the resource or provider is built with.
+The three methods given above are class methods on the created LWPR class and already available while the LWRP is built.

 #### Resource builder access
 Makes the `ResourceBuilder` that is used to resolve the current resource